Quantum Linear System Solvers: A Survey of Algorithms and Applications: Quantum Linear Systems Algorithms

 \subsection{Inversion by adiabatic evolution}

 The next section discusses algorithms that invert linear systems based on adiabatic evolution.
-In contrast to the previous section, these techniques do to not use the system matrix directly for manipulation or evolution but embed it into typically larger-dimensional parameterized Hamiltonian.
-Then, the latter is evolved according to the adiabatic principle, so that the initial state is easy to prepare --- generally improving by a factor of $\kappa$ in the success probability in the more advanced techniques compared to most direct inversion approaches --- and the final state approximates the sought after solution state.
+Here, the system matrix is typically embedded into a larger-dimensional parametrized Hamiltonian.
+Then, the latter is evolved according to the adiabatic principle, given an initial state that is easy to prepare, and the final state approximates the sought after solution state.
+A proper initial state generally improves the success probability by a factor of $\kappa$ in the more advanced techniques compared to most direct inversion approaches, as it can be chosen to have constant overlap with the solution state.
 The gap of the adiabatic evolution, as discussed below, can be related to the condition number of the linear system.

+We start this section by a high-level description of adiabatic evolution for the sake of inverting a linear system.
+In adiabatic algorithms, an adiabatic parameter is varied continuously and slow enough to stay in the ground state of a Hamiltonian as the system evolves.
+Similar to other applications of AQC, the main idea is to write a time-dependent Hamiltonian resulting from a linear interpolation between two time-independent Hamiltonians as follows

+where the function $f(t)$ is a scheduling function, which is a continuous map from $[0,1]$ to $[0,1]$ so that $f(0)=0$ and $f(1)=1$.
+For the quantum linear systems problem, there exists some eigenstate of $H_1$ that encodes the solution of the linear systems problem.
+The basic idea of the AQC method is to have an eigenstate of $H_0$ that is easy to prepare in order to move from the eigenstate of $H_0$ to the eigenstate $H_1$.
+This can be done by staying in the same eigenstate of \cref{eq:Ham_prob} from $t=0$ to $t=1$, since $H(0)=H_0$ and $H(1)=H_1$.